robidev/open_scada_dms/README.md

 The system will start with an example configuration, and a simulated gateway.

+It seems mongodb needs the 'mongodb' DNS entry to resolve to the mongodb server-ip, and app.py needs to adress the dns for replication to work.
+This will just work when run in docker.
+But if you want to run the client on the host machine, add `mongodb 127.0.0.1` to /etc/hosts.

 ![Alt text](diagram_test.drawio.png?raw=true "diagram of the scada and a test gateway")

 ### Start with an external RTU
-If you configure an additional dataprovider in the dataprovider tab by pressing 'add dataprovider', such as an RTU, and connect it to your system, it can connect to it.
+If you configure an additional dataprovider in the dataproviders tab by pressing 'add dataprovider', such as an RTU, and connect it to your system, it can connect to it.

 ![Alt text](diagram_rtu.drawio.png?raw=true "diagram of the scada and some rtu's")